 Student Records

-In accordance with Family Educational Rights Privacy Act (FERPA) and Policy JRA, The school respects the rights of parents/guardians to examine the school records of their child.
-Please contact the school principal for more information.
+In accordance with Family Educational Rights Privacy Act (FERPA) and Policy JRA, The school respects the rights of parents/guardians to examine the school records of their student.
+Please contact the school Principal for more information.

 Grading Policy